-As a higher education provider, Writtle University College offers Animal Behaviour and Training Council (ABTC) recognised animal behaviour courses suitable for beginners and professionals alike seeking to obtain the industry standard knowledge and skills required for ABTC accreditation.
+As a higher education provider, ARU Writtle offers Animal Behaviour and Training Council (ABTC) recognised animal behaviour courses suitable for beginners and professionals alike seeking to obtain the industry standard knowledge and skills required for ABTC accreditation.

 Are you looking to become a trainer or behaviourist?